 What Should I Do After a Commercial Truck Accident?

 When a commercial truck accident occurs, it is extremely important to contact an Indianapolis truck accident attorney immediately.
 Trucking companies and their insurance providers begin investigating the crash scene quickly.
 They want to determine if they may be liable for damages and, if so, how they can mitigate those damages.

 You need an equally aggressive team of legal professionals working to protect your legal rights as soon as possible.
 These massive corporations have teams of professionals working to protect their best interests; therefore, you need the PBAR personal injury lawyers on your side to balance the playing field.

 Investigating a Large Truck Accident

 In most cases, large truck accident victims are unable to take pictures of the accident scene or gather information immediately after the crash because their injuries prevent them from doing so.
 Because of this fact, we want to begin investigating the crash as soon as possible.
-In a commercial truck accident, we want to put the trucking company and other parties on notice not to destroy or tamper with evidence.
+In a commercial truck accident, we want to put the trucking company, insurance company, and other parties on notice not to destroy or tamper with evidence.